GlobalBooga/EnginesCourseProject/CourseProjectPart2.md

 <img width="826" height="348" alt="new-init-bp" src="https://github.com/user-attachments/assets/421253c2-fe09-4503-ad68-da72cedae8b8" />

-In theory, this change helps reduce the amount of function calls each frame. (show proof? maybe it actually optimizes the game...)
+This change helps reduce the amount of data that needs to be passed around each time which even gives a little extra boost to performance (more on that in the optimization section).
 So far, what was done is really to clean up the project for readability.

 ## Use of Programming Patterns

 ### Dirty Flag